Scarborough, Ontario: Immigration

 The vast majority of the district's population is composed of immigrants who have arrived in the last five decades, and their descendants.
 In 2016, 56.6% of residents were foreign-born.

 The immigrant population has created vibrant multicultural locales in various areas.
 One of the more notable among these is the heavy concentration of Chinese businesses and restaurants in the Agincourt neighbourhood.
 Many of Scarborough's main arteries, including segments of Kingston Road, Eglinton Avenue East and Lawrence Avenue East, feature Caribbean, Chinese, African, and Indian restaurants and shops, as well as businesses representing the other ethnic groups in the area.

 Ethnicity

-According to the 2021 census, 477,890 persons persons identified as members of visible minority groups in Scarborough census tracts, comprising 76.6 percent of the total population of the district.
-As per the prior census conducted in 2016, the visible minority population numbered 457,775 persons, comprising 73.5 percent of the total population of the district.
+According to the 2021 census, 477,890 residents identified as members of visible minority groups in Scarborough census tracts, comprising 76.6 percent of the total population of the district.
+According to the prior census conducted in 2016, the visible minority population numbered 457,775, comprising 73.5 percent of the total population of the district.

-The district also has one of the largest concentration of Sri Lankan Tamils outside Sri Lanka.
+The district has one of the largest concentration of Sri Lankan Tamils outside Sri Lanka.

-Note: Totals greater than 100% due to multiple origin responses.

 Religion

-According to the 2021 census, religious groups in Scarborough included: